Isaiah 32 - Outline of Isaiah (Book Notes menu page)

 and the tongue of the stammerers shall be ready to speak plainly.

-The Hebrew construction of vs.3-4 suggests that the first and last clause apply to prophets and preachers (who will 'see' clearly and speak the truth plainly), while the two central clauses apply to the congregation (who will receive the truth eagerly and with understanding).
-Thus, curing their condition as described in Isa 29:9-14.
+The Hebrew construction of vs.3-4 suggests that the first and last clause apply to prophets and preachers (who will 'see' clearly and speak the truth plainly, cp.
+1Sam 9:9), while the two central clauses apply to the congregation (who will receive the truth eagerly and with understanding).
+Thus, the nation will be cured of their former condition, as described in Isa 29:9-14.

 the heart also of the rash {ie., hasty, anxious}...-